albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 class NonSensitiveInformation { /* ... */ }
 ```

-Our classes do not implement the marker interface `CanShareWithClient`, thus we cannot call the `sendToClient()` method and pass our objects, as yet.
+Our `SensitiveInformation` and `NonSensitiveInformation` classes do not implement the marker interface `CanShareWithClient`, thus we cannot call the `sendToClient()` method and pass our objects, as yet.
 We can have any class that can be safely shared with the client implement the marker interface `CanShareWithClient` and then use the `sendToClient()` method.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**